MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ::: moniker range="<=vs-2019"

 Git is now the default version control experience in Visual Studio 2019.
-Since [version 16.6](/visualstudio/releases/2019/release-notes-v16.6), we've worked on building out the feature set and iterating on it based on your feedback.
+Since [version 16.6](/visualstudio/releases/2019/release-notes-v16.6), we worked on building out the feature set and iterating on it based on your feedback.
 We turned on Git tooling as the default experience for everyone in [version 16.8](/visualstudio/releases/2019/release-notes-v16.8).

 > [!NOTE]
 > We continue to build out and iterate on the Git feature set in Visual Studio 2022, too.
 To learn more about a recent feature update, see the [Multi-repo support in Visual Studio](https://devblogs.microsoft.com/visualstudio/multi-repo-support-in-visual-studio/) blog post.